 Kitchen and food preparation areas should be able to be separated from the rest of the premises with fire doors and curtains or shutters, as these will help prevent or delay the spread of a kitchen fire.
 A standard door is not suitable as it will not prevent the spread of fire.
 If making use of a serving hatch, ensure that this can be shut off by installing a fire curtain or shutter.

-Not only should your restaurant have fire alarms installed in every room, it should also have working push points and emergency lighting.
+Not only should your restaurant have fire alarms installed in every room, it should also have working push points.
 A push point installed in the kitchen, storage rooms, and dining area allows for anyone who notices a fire before the detectors can trigger the alarm and start evacuation procedures.
 Should the fire cause an electricity outage, then emergency lighting will allow evacuation routes and emergency exits to be seen, followed, and used.

 Secure your property